ideafieldpro/SOAR-EDR-automation/README.md

 ### Part 4 Commentary

 - Establishing a dedicated alerts channel in Slack helps streamline communication among security analysts, allowing them to respond quickly to incidents.
-- Using webhooks is an efficient way to connect Lima Charlie's detection capabilities with Slack, ensuring real-time alerts.
+- Using webhooks is an efficient way to connect LimaCharlie's detection capabilities with Slack, ensuring real-time alerts.
 - Common pitfalls include failures in webhook configuration; ensure URLs are accurate and that Slack permissions allow messages from integrations.

 ## Part 5